Let us answer all your admissions questions.

 It is a requirement to have your vision tested and corrected before starting school.
 Proof is required from the appointment.

-Physical requirements are; standing for long periods of time, bending, grasping, good eyesight, moving in small areas, and be able to lift 50lbs.
+By signing LWT’s Enrollment Agreement at orientation the student is affirming he or she is able to perform the following physical requirements; standing for long periods of time, bending, grasping, good eyesight, moving in small areas, and able to lift 50lbs.
 These requirements are those of the school and may exceed in an actual work environment.

 Our text, films and materials require that you can read, write, communicate and understand the English Language at a 6th grade level.
 If you cannot meet these requirements, please advise us so we may try to accommodate you.